Al Endress

-Albert James Endress (born February 18, 1929) is a former American football defensive end who played for the San Francisco 49ers.
+Albert James Endress (February 18, 1929 – November 9, 2023) was an American football defensive end who played for the San Francisco 49ers.
 He first played college football at Saint Mary's College of California before transferring to San Francisco State University.
 He attended St. Elizabeth High School in Oakland, California.
+Endress died on November 9, 2023, at the age of 94.